ahoelzemann/annotationMatters/README.md

 # How to install the software:

-you will need git https://git-scm.com/ and anaconda https://www.anaconda.com/ installed
+you will need to have git https://git-scm.com/ and anaconda https://www.anaconda.com/ installed
 1. make sure that both packages are installed
 2. create a virgin python 3.8 environment by executing **_conda create -n mypython38 python=3.8_**
 3. clone this repository by executing **_git clone https://github.com/ahoelzemann/wip2.git_**